MaxSergueev/ResearchProject/README.md

 ## Approach

-Value noise was chosen over Perlin noise because as previously mentioned, its analytical derivatives are a direct product of the quintic interpolation step.
+Value noise was chosen over Perlin noise because its analytical derivatives are a direct product of the quintic interpolation step.
 The function `ValueNoiseWithDerivatives()` computes the interpolation weights *u* and their derivatives *du* simultaneously, returning height, dx, and dy in a single pass.

 These derivatives drive the fBm loop in `CalculateBiomeHeight()` in two ways: